 9 Most Expensive Neighborhoods in NYC

-You should know that New York City is the most expensive city in the U.S. for renting a one-bedroom apartment!
+You should know that New York City remains the most expensive city in the United States for renting a one bedroom apartment.

 Manhattan Bridge